Bret Hart: Amateur wrestling

 Like his father, Hart was an excellent amateur wrestler since an early age, having begun training as a nine-year-old.
 At Ernest Manning High School, Hart became a standout student in the amateur wrestling division.
-Hart has stated that he joined the wrestling team "for the sole reason that my dad expected me to... no-one asked me to."
+Hart has stated that he joined the wrestling team "for the sole reason that my dad expected me to... no-one asked me to".
 He won significant championships in tournaments throughout Alberta, including the 1974 city championships in Calgary.
 He scored a victory over competitor Bob Eklund – who would go on to become a Canadian Interuniversity Sport national champion, winning "Outstanding Wrestler of the Year 1980–1981" – en route to the championship.
-Hart describes the moment where he displayed the medal to his father, Stu, as a "powerful moment", and that the relationship with his father "took a different direction from that point on."
+He described his display of the medal to Stu as a "powerful moment", and said his relationship with his father "took a different direction from that point on".
 Hart considered the medals to be one of his most prized possessions.

-By 1977, Hart was collegiate champion at Mount Royal College, where he was studying filmmaking; his coaches and other people around him felt that he had shown sufficient promise to compete at the following year's Commonwealth Games and encouraged him to begin training for the event.
-Hart, however, was beginning to find amateur wrestling unrewarding amid injuries and fluctuating weight.
+By 1977, Hart was a champion at Mount Royal College, where he was studying filmmaking; his coaches and other people around him felt that he had shown sufficient promise to compete at the following year's Commonwealth Games and encouraged him to begin training for the event.
+He began to find amateur wrestling unrewarding amid injuries and fluctuating weight.
 Stu still believed his son capable of making it to the Olympic or Commonwealth Games if he put forth the effort.
-Hart has expressed that he believed that even if he became an exceptionally successful sports wrestler it would not have led to a career afterwards which he was interested in, stating that he thought that he would end up as a wrestling coach or phys-ed teacher at a high-school if he pursued the olympic route.
-Hart felt that the only way to give up amateur wrestling without disappointing his father was to become a professional wrestler.
+Bret said he believed that even if he became an exceptionally successful amateur wrestler, it would not have led to a career that interested him, rather one as a wrestling coach or high school gym teacher.

+Hart felt the only way to give up amateur wrestling without disappointing his father was to become a professional wrestler.
 His college grades became poorer as his interest in filmmaking waned; he dedicated himself to professional wrestling and began training with his father's Stampede Wrestling promotion.
 Hart has spoken of how helpful his amateur background was in his professional wrestling career, and also of what a positive effect amateur wrestling has on junior high school and high school-aged boys in terms of building self-confidence.